 Getting Around Grand Canyon

-Getting to the area can be trickier; of the numerous airports, many travelers choose to fly into Phoenix's Sky Harbor International (PHX) or Las Vegas' McCarran International Airport (LAS).
-Amtrak trains, tour buses and car rentals are all available from both Phoenix and Las Vegas.
-To land closer to the canyon, consider flying into Pulliam Airport (FLG) in Flagstaff, Ariz., about 80 miles from the South Rim.
-Trains, buses and car rentals are available here as well.
+Getting to the area can be trickier; of the numerous airports, many travelers choose to fly into Phoenix's Sky Harbor International Airport (PHX) or McCarran International Airport (LAS) in Las Vegas.
+Tour buses (such as Grand Canyon Shuttles) and car rentals are all available from both Phoenix and Las Vegas.
+To land closer to the canyon, consider flying into Pulliam Airport (FLG) in Flagstaff, Arizona, about 80 miles south of the South Rim.
+Amtrak trains, buses (such as those provided by Arizona Shuttle) and car rentals are available here as well.

-|On Foot||Many of this destination's top attractions can be found along major trails.
+Many of this destination's top attractions can be found along major trails.
 To get the best of the South Rim, try the Rim Trail, which runs from Pipe Creek Vista through the Grand Canyon Village and out to Hermit's Rest.
 Or follow the Bright Angel Trail for a deeper look at the canyon (just watch out for the donkeys).
 If you're looking to explore the North Rim, try the North Kaibab Trail.

 |Grand Canyon Railway|

-|Car||Although having a car can be convenient, especially if you're exploring more remote parts of the park like Havasu Falls, be prepared to pay an extra fee at the park entrance.
+Although having a car can be convenient, especially if you're exploring more remote parts of the area like Havasu Falls, be prepared to pay an extra fee at the park entrance.
 If you are visiting during the summer, you'll have better luck finding parking if you get there early.
 If you're planning a winter trip, check the Grand Canyon website for any road closures.
 You can rent a car at any of the airports servicing the canyon.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.